Enjoy one of Europe's highly regarded Baroque Music Festivals

 We stay in arguably Valletta’s best hotel, The Phoenicia

-Malta’s antiquity should not be doubted as the island has Europe’s most remarkable group of monuments from the pre-classical world, many of them literally awe-inspiring!
-The Greeks, Phoenicians and Romans all knew Malta and its strategic importance continued throughout medieval times as both Christianity and Islam developed a keen interest in keeping Malta within their respective spheres of influence.
+Full details of each concert and recital will be available shortly.
+Transfers to and from all the performances will be provided for participants.
+In support of this musical feast, we shall also include a number of gently paced visits designed to introduce you to Malta’s history.
+Its antiquity should not be doubted as the island has Europe’s most remarkable group of monuments from the pre-classical world, many of them literally awe-inspiring.
+The Greeks, Phoenicians and Romans all knew Malta and appreciated its logistical worth.
+This strategic importance continued throughout medieval times as both Christianity and Islam developed a keen interest in keeping Malta within their respective spheres of influence.

 The Habsburg Emperor, Charles V, gave Malta to the homeless Knights of St John as a permanent base, hoping they would secure the island against Ottoman attack and this military role became the island’s principal function.
-Napoleon expelled the Knights and after his defeat the British took control.
-Thus the island once again became an important staging post as more recent ‘Imperial’ strategies developed.
+Napoleon expelled the Knights and following his defeat, the British took control.
+Thus the island once again became an important staging post as more recent “Imperial” strategies developed.
 This helps explain the long and friendly links between Malta and Britain, leavened by Malta’s geographical proximity both to North Africa and to Italy.
-The resultant mixing of Mediterranean cultures with English norms makes Malta particularly attractive!
+Indeed, this mixing of Mediterranean cultures with British norms makes Malta particularly attractive.

-Led by one of Malta’s most distinguished guides, Glorianne Mizzi, we shall spend six nights in Valletta at the very comfortable 5* Hotel Phoenicia.
-Recently reopened after restoration, the Phoenicia is perfectly placed for our explorations of this historic walled city and the wider islands.
+We shall spend five nights in Valletta at the very comfortable 5* Phoenicia.
+It is perfectly placed for our explorations of this historic walled city and the wider island.

 Day by day

 - Price: £TBC per person